top of page

 Implementing the Program for Different Athletes

-Evidence has been shown to reduce risk in youth to collegiate athletes.
-Consistency is key: performing these exercises 3 times per week reduces injury risk.
+Evidence has shown that these programs can reduce risk in youth to collegiate athletes.
+Consistency is key: performing these exercises three times per week significantly reduces injury risk.

 Coaches and trainers should emphasize proper technique and gradual progression to avoid overtraining.
 Educating athletes on the importance of injury prevention fosters commitment and better results.